Electro-Harmonix B9 Organ Machine Pedal Review

 While the B9 has plenty of flexibility, it’s easy to use.
 Simply plug your guitar in and use the ORGAN output jack.
 Thanks to the preset names printed on the pedal, it’s very easy to dial up a certain sound and know what to expect.
 You only have two main controls to adjust your organ sound (MOD and CLICK) so you won’t have to spend much time tweaking your tone.

 For a more advanced setup, you can direct the ORGAN output to a separate rig solely for the organ sound and run your normal guitar sound through the DRY output.
-With this setup you can control what effects are only applied to your organ tone and what apply to your normal guitar tone.
+With this setup, you can control what effects are only applied to your organ tone and what applies to your normal guitar tone.
 It’s a very nice ability to have.